casbitton/Resume/index.md

 ---

-### Desktop and Technical Support
+### Technical Support
 #### [Rising Sun Pictures](https://rsp.com.au)
 ###### March 2015 - August 2016 - 1 yr 6 mos

+> Over the past two decades, Rising Sun Pictures (RSP) has been delighting and inspiring audiences worldwide, by creating some of Hollywood’s most memorable screen moments.

-At Rising Sun Pictures, I was responsible for Desktop and Technical support to all staff, critical infrastructure, corporate partners and UniSA students.
-In this role I completed all level 1-2 tasks and provided additional support to the senior networking and systems engineering team.
+At Rising Sun Pictures, I was responsible for Technical support to all staff, critical infrastructure and corporate partners.

-#### Core responsibility
+#### Primary responsibilities
 - Unix Administration

-User Management
-- Creation/Suspension/Deletion of All User Accounts and maintenance
-- Desk Moves for Staff
-- Deployment of furniture / Equipment
-- Maintaining and updating Floor Plans
-- Asset Management for all Computer equipment
-- Stock-take and Production System Audits

 Desktop Support
 - CentOS 6 Desktop Administration